With cold weather coming in Plover, you may be thinking when you should cover your outdoor air conditioner. Of if you should even cover it at all.

 Cover Your Air Conditioner During Fall

-A breathable canvas cover will block leaves, nuts and other debris from getting into your equipment.
+A breathable canvas cover will block leaves, nuts and other debris from falling into your unit.

 Related: Tips for Cleaning Your System